-There is also a requirement to take part in online tutorial sessions and these will usually take place on a Friday except when the University is closed for holiday; on these days, the tutorials will take place on the Thursday of that week.
+There is also a requirement to take part in online tutorial sessions and these will usually take place on a Wednesday.
 Please see the time table for the proposed tutorial dates.
 One to one tutorials may also be scheduled for other days based on the agreement of the tutor and student.
 The time which these will take place is determined each summer based on the time zones of applicants, this is usually set by the beginning of August so those applying after this point will need to accommodate the set time.